 What are the indications?

-The typical signs of this type of fracture include:
+Generally, the typical signs of this type of fracture include:

 - Sudden, severe forearm and elbow pain

 - Popping or snap-like sensation at the time of injury